Take care of your employees, and they’ll take care of your business.

 Inspiration is the fuel.
 Who wakes up in the morning eager to work to generate higher profits?
 Presumably nobody, although everyone knows money is essential for a company to thrive.
-People are instead motivated by a vision, a look ahead into the future, showing clearly how their work affects existing persons in a concrete way.
-Aspiring to be the worldwide leader in your market segment is not a vision.
+Employees are motivated by a vision, a look ahead into the future, showing clearly how their work affects existing customers in a concrete way.
+Aspiring to be the worldwide leader of your market segment is not a vision.
 A vision is something we can see.
 No vision, no learning.

 Clearly, management plays a crucial role for learning to happen.
 It is really easy to find management decisions that can deteriorate any of the above points.
 A recent poll reveals employees join companies but leave managers.
 Turnover is mostly a manager issue.
 You can’t hope for stability in your products if there isn’t stability in your staff.
 Create opportunities for employees to grow and learn new skills, and employees will take care of products for you.
 It’s a win-win moral contract.

 Everyone agrees that a company without great products will not stay alive for a long time.
 But behind great products are hidden great teams, great players, and great managers.
 In fact, companies are not selling products, they are selling the know-how of their employees disguised as products.
 Focusing on the human side is crucial, especially in time of crisis like we are all living now.